Blockchain for Dummies: How Does it Work?

 The important thing is all of this happens in public.

-Every node on the network has a copy of the blockchain, which means that Liz’s ownership is recorded on hundreds, or even thousands, of individual hard drives.
+Every node on the network has a copy of the entire blockchain, which means that Liz’s ownership is recorded on hundreds, or even thousands, of individual hard drives.
 All of those nodes check and confirm each other’s work.
-If something goes wrong on one node, the rest of the network corrects it.
+If something goes wrong on one node, the rest of the network rejects the false information.

 So hack away.
-For every database you hack, there are copies on thousands of other computers.
+You might succeed in hacking one computer, but there are copies of the entire blockchain on thousands of other computers that must all be in agreement all of the time.
 The corrupted ledger will simply be corrected.

 Once again, think of the blockchain as a physical book.
 The blockchain works like a circle of accountants all sitting in one room watching each other.
 When one of them updates his ledger, every other accountant checks his work.
 If someone falsifies a record, every other accountant will catch the problem and correct it.
 It’s not enough to distract the accountant and falsify one book — you somehow have to divert every single accountant and falsify every book at the same time.

 The blockchain is a public record of history.
 It tracks an asset back to the beginning and does so in full view.
 That’s what makes it work.